-In every startup’s journey, there will be a time when you need to do some capital raising to grow the business.
+For many startups, there may be a time when you need to raise some capital to help grow your business.

-There are many ways you might source this money.
+There are many ways you can source this money.

-As you’re considering your options, you’ve probably come across the concept of “convertible notes”.
-Well, what are they?
+In considering your options, you’ve probably come across the concept of “convertible notes”.
+So what are they?